CoderDojo-StPaul2/nucleobytes/readme.md

 * `-h, --help` : Get usage documentation
 * `-w W` : Specify the number of processes (workers) to spawn to make use of multiple cores.
 Default is 1.
-* '-r R' : For corruption mode, specify the desired error rate for random mutation.
+* `-r R` : For corruption mode, specify the desired error rate for random mutation.
 An integer value is specified for 1 mutation per R bases (1/R).
 Default value is 1000 or one error per 1000 bases of DNA.
 * output file: The second non-flag positional argument is the output destination.
 Default is `out.txt`.

 ###Dependencies